bioSBM: a random graph model to integrate epigenomic data in chromatin structure prediction

+The tests on HCT116 are especially informative, as Rao et al.~\cite{rao_cohesin_2017} showed that RAD21 depletion in HCT116 cells preserves the global compartmentalization pattern--quantified in terms of the first eigenvector of the Hi-C correlation maps--but introduces {\it quantitative} changes, such as a marked increase in compartment strength.
+To quantify this effect, we computed chromosome-wise correlations between treated and untreated Hi-C maps for the HCT116 cell line (data from Rao et al. 2017)~\cite{rao_cohesin_2017}, yielding an average Pearson correlation of $\sim 0.78$.
+This confirms that while the plaid pattern remains globally consistent, substantial quantitative differences exist that a predictive model like bioSBM should aim to capture.

+We make predictions of contact frequencies with the model trained on GM12878 and independent covariates from the ENCODE Project~\cite{noauthor_encode_2024} obtained from experiments on the HCT116 cell line (without AID-induced RAD21 degradation).
+We tested two scenarios: one where all covariates were used (denoted {\it ``RAD21 yes''}, and one where the RAD21 track was zeroed out to simulate degradation ({\it ``RAD21 no''}).
+We then compare these predicted maps to experimental maps of HCT116 cells without AID treatment (and therefore still have RAD21) or cells after six hours of treatment, leading to RAD21 depletion.
+We denote the first experimental dataset as RAD21+, and the second one as RAD21- (see Table~S1 in SM~\cite{SMnote}, for data accession codes).

-We apply the model as trained on GM12878 to independent covariates from the ENCODE Project~\cite{noauthor_encode_2024} obtained from esperiments on the HCT116 cell line without AID-induced RAD21 degradation.
-In this case, we observe a decrease in predictive accuracy, likely due to the mismatch between the learned map $\Gamma$, which includes RAD21, and a biological sample where the latter has been degraded.
+In the {\it RAD21 yes} {\it vs} RAD21+ setup, we observe a decrease in predictive accuracy, compared to predictions made on the same cell line as the training data, likely due to the mismatch between the learned map $\Gamma$, which includes RAD21, and a biological sample where the latter has been degraded.